LiEnby/CpUpES2-Decrypt/README.md

 Made possible by Zecoaxco and VVildCard777 for dumping the CP EMMC.
 And Mathieulh for helping me with stuffs, and answering all my stupid questions.

-Output is a tar.gz file, where fsimage1.trf is encrypted, and fsimage0.trf is signed (but unencrypted) AXFS file-system image.
+Output is a tar.gz file, where fsimage1.trf is signed&encrypted, and fsimage0.trf is signed (but unencrypted) AXFS file-system image.